Click to see our Danville Gardens location in the Spring Season

 House 3 is our retail house and this is where most customers enter and check out.
 There is a large variety of everything we grow in this house-annuals and hanging baskets, vegetables, herbs, tropicals and succulents.
 We bring items from the growing house up to our retail for easy shopping.
 We also have hardgood items such as pottery, wind chimes, fertilizer, soil, and gift items.
 You will also find the “tool shed" with garden tools or new retail items for purchase.

 House 4 is our perennial, tree & shrub house.
 Here you will find the beautiful hydrangeas along with an endless supply of hostas.

 The outdoor area also known as “mum patch” is north of house 1 and is approximately 2 acres.
 All plant material is grown on the ground and is watered with our watering system.

-Danville Gardens North- This is our second location and is in the parking lot of Tractor Supply.
+Danville Gardens North- This is our second location.
 We also deliver product from our Danville Greenhouse up to this location daily.
 It is open from May-June and Sept-October.

 Nathan explains how we are helping the environment one Danville Gardens pot at a time!